Become an Agent in LA

 To start, you need to successfully complete an approved 90 clock-hour Pre-Licensing course.
 Learn more about your package options here.

 Pass the course final exam.

-After you complete all the course materials, meet the minimum time requirement, and pass the practice exam, there is a course final exam.
+After you have completed all your course materials, meet the minimum time requirement, and pass the practice exam; there is a course final exam.
 The minimum passing score is 75%.

 Next, you must submit a set of fingerprints to Clearbox, LLC whom LREC is contracted with to conduct criminal background history checks for each initial license applicant.
 For more information click here.